badging/badging/CONTRIBUTING.md

 ## Code Style and Standards

-All In CHAOSS Badging follows a specific [code style and coding standards](https://github.com/executablebooks/.github/blob/master/CONTRIBUTING.md#coding-style).
+CHAOSS Badging follows a specific code style and coding standards.
 Please make sure to adhere to these standards when contributing.

 ### Issue Tracking